usnistgov/OSCAL/docs/content/documentation/specification/processing/profile-resolution.md

 #### Multiple imports

-##### 'Sibling' imports must be distinctive
+##### 'Sibling' imports must be distinct

-Even apart from circular imports -- which must not be executed -- multiple imports from the same profile of the same resource is considered an error.
+Even apart from circular imports -- which must not be executed -- multiple imports of the same catalog or profile *from the same profile* is considered an error.
 An error or warning message must be reported whenever a single profile imports the same resource twice from the same URL.

-okay - Catalog A is called twice, but they are not 'siblings':
+The import hierarchy depicted here is okay - Catalog A is called twice, but they are not 'siblings':

 ```
 profile A